Email privacy

 • Then go to Google Workspace → Smart features → Manage Workspace and toggle off both smart-feature settings

-If this is the final straw for you, we recommend looking into Proton Mail as an alternative.
+If you’re tired of trying to guess about your own privacy, consider Proton Mail as an alternative.
 Like Gmail it offers a free basic account for personal use.
-Unlike Gmail, it is a privacy-first tool governed by European privacy law.
+Unlike Gmail, it is a privacy-first tool governed by European law.
 Wired has a thorough, recent review about moving from Gmail to Proton.

-Proton does offer an AI fueled writing assistant, if this is a function you’ve become reliant on, but you can choose to run it locally on your own computer, avoiding privacy concerns.
+Proton does offer an AI fueled writing assistant, if this is a function you’ve become reliant on, but you can choose to run it locally on your own computer, avoiding leakage concerns.
 The Independent has more information about Proton’s advanced functionality including AI tools.
-If you’re looking for a privacy-forward option to replace Gmail, Proton is the recommendation of nearly every security-minded geek we know, and moving to a European company provides a solid level of protection against U.S. government surveillance.
+If you’re looking for a privacy-forward option to replace Gmail, Proton is the recommendation of virtually every security-minded geek we know, and moving to a European-based company provides a solid level of protection against U.S. government surveillance.

 Note: Paid, domain-branded gmail accounts have also integrated AI, so if you use gmail to run your business domain email this applies to you, too.
 We simply don't know what it will mean.
 Could the AI take a confidential pitch for one client and "leak" it into the inquiry a new client sends?
 Will it have the legal right to writing snippets your editor revised?
 There are few (if any) legal protections to what AI can do with material you allow it to train on.